KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour/primaries.rst

 .. contents::

-This is probably the `FilterFrei0r-primaries <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-primaries|>`_  MLT frame work filter.
+This is the `Frei0r primaries <https://www.mltframework.org/plugins/FilterFrei0r-primaries/>`_ MLT filter.

 https://youtu.be/gjgQphzQZrQ